meat-app-hack/research-and-training-net/README.md

 #### Research

-Price estimation of some product depending on many factors is a complicated task if it isn't evetyday buy/sell case like food in local store.
-The task is even more sophisticated if you can't have an instant physical acces to product and you can only use visual information or the product itself is image.
-For such use case is good practice to avoid some human-factors, speculative and misleading intentions with delegating the bottleneck point of buy/sell to machine algorythm.
-We have researched possibility of using Neural Nets for being that algorythm.
+Price estimation of some product depending on many factors is a complicated task if it isn't an everyday buy/sell case like food in a local store.
+The task is even more sophisticated if you don't have instant physical access to the product and you can only use visual information or the product itself is an image.
+For such use cases it is good practice to avoid some human-factors, speculative and misleading intentions with delegating the bottleneck point of buy/sell to machine algorithms.
+We have researched the possibility of using Neural Nets for that algorithm.

-The Deep Learning approach of image to price task is not commonly used practice on market yet, but there are examples of some use cases.
+The Deep Learning approach of image to price task is not commonly used in the market yet, but there are examples of some use cases.
 For example [Vehicle Price Prediction using Visual Features](https://arxiv.org/abs/1803.11227) and [Vision-based Real Estate Price Estimation](https://www.researchgate.net/publication/318528081_Vision-based_Real_Estate_Price_Estimation).

 In order of participation TDeFi Business Hackathon we are proposing to your attention MeatNet🥩 a neural net that do price prediction of nft image

 #### Data parsing
 - NFT token address, token id, current market values parsed from SQLite [database](https://www.kaggle.com/simiotic/ethereum-nfts)